geobro1992/geobro1992.github.io/_pages/service.md

 •	Taught wildlife field techniques and natural history to high-schoolers as part of the Philadelphia ZooCREW’s summer field course at Mountain Lake Biological Station, 2017-2018.

 •	I write essays for a general audience, ranging in topics from evolutionary theory to the future of higher education.
-I am most proud of Civil Wrongs, a collection of essays exploring history through a race theory lens.
-My most recent series, Conservation Initiatives, reflects on endangered species management and the future of the environment in the 21st century.
+Check them out on my Writing page!